EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

     with leading zeros according to the total length of the playlist
 -   playlist_id (string): Playlist identifier
 -   playlist_title (string): Playlist title
+-   playlist_uploader (string): Full name of the playlist uploader
+-   playlist_uploader_id (string): Nickname or id of the playlist uploader

 Available for the video that belongs to some logical chapter or section:

-- chapter (string): Name or title of the chapter the video belongs to - chapter_number (numeric): Number of the chapter the video belongs to - chapter_id (string): Id of the chapter the video belongs to
+-   chapter (string): Name or title of the chapter the video belongs to
+-   chapter_number (numeric): Number of the chapter the video belongs to
+-   chapter_id (string): Id of the chapter the video belongs to

 Available for the video that is an episode of some series or programme:

-- series (string): Title of the series or programme the video episode belongs to - season (string): Title of the season the video episode belongs to - season_number (numeric): Number of the season the video episode belongs to - season_id (string): Id of the season the video episode belongs to - episode (string): Title of the video episode - episode_number (numeric): Number of the video episode within a season - episode_id (string): Id of the video episode
+-   series (string): Title of the series or programme the video episode belongs to
+-   season (string): Title of the season the video episode belongs to
+-   season_number (numeric): Number of the season the video episode belongs to
+-   season_id (string): Id of the season the video episode belongs to
+-   episode (string): Title of the video episode
+-   episode_number (numeric): Number of the video episode within a season
+-   episode_id (string): Id of the video episode

-Available for the media that is a track or a part of a music album: - track (string): Title of the track - track_number (numeric): Number of the track within an album or a disc - track_id (string): Id of the track
+Available for the media that is a track or a part of a music album:

+-   track (string): Title of the track
+-   track_number (numeric): Number of the track within an album or a disc
+-   track_id (string): Id of the track
-- artist (string): Artist(s) of the track - genre (string): Genre(s) of
+-   artist (string): Artist(s) of the track
+-   genre (string): Genre(s) of the track
-the track - album (string): Title of the album the track belongs to - album_type (string): Type of the album - album_artist (string): List of all artists appeared on the album - disc_number (numeric): Number of the disc or other physical medium the track belongs to - release_year (numeric): Year (YYYY) when the album was released
+-   album (string): Title of the album the track belongs to
+-   album_type (string): Type of the album
+-   album_artist (string): List of all artists appeared on the album
+-   disc_number (numeric): Number of the disc or other physical medium the track belongs to
+-   release_year (numeric): Year (YYYY) when the album was released

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
 Note